Is There Anything Funnier Than Straight Male Celebrities Discovering What ‘Bussy’ Means?

 These thirst tweets are never funnier than when the star reading them is genuinely horrified by what he’s just been forced to imagine.
 And nothing — and I mean nothing — is better in these videos than when a straight celebrity encounters the word “bussy” for the very first time.

-Two cases in point: the “Thirst Tweets” videos for Rocketman lead Taron Egerton and The Good Place actor Manny Jacinto.
+A few cases in point: the “Thirst Tweets” videos for Rocketman lead Taron Egerton; The Good Place actor Manny Jacinto; comedian, commentator, and star of Patriot Act Hasan Minhaj; and Broadway legend Taye Diggs.

 But the humor doesn’t necessarily come from them speaking the word “bussy”; instead it’s their confused-cum-utterly horrified reaction to it.

-In the case of both Taron Egerton and Manny Jacinto, neither actor has a clue what they’ve just read, so they ask the Buzzfeed editor behind the camera for a bit of clarification.
+In the case of both Taron Egerton and Manny Jacinto, neither actor has a clue what they’ve just read and are forced to ask the Buzzfeed producer behind the camera for a bit of clarification.

 “What’s a bussy?”
 Manny Jacinto asks, to which he’s told, “Basically their butthole.”